etianen/django-reversion/docs/migrations.rst

 1.11.0
 ------

-This release significantly improves the performance of ``Version`` queries for models with non-integer primary keys.
+This release significantly improves the performance of :ref:`Version` queries for models with non-integer primary keys.

 To apply this migration, run::